Alliance Against Sexual Harassment: History

-Dr. Fouzia Saeed, a founding member AASHA, assisted in drafting a code of conduct for the workplace, which has served as the foundation of the anti-harassment bill.
+Dr. Fouzia Saeed, a founding member of AASHA, assisted in drafting a code of conduct for the workplace, which has served as the foundation of the anti-harassment bill.
 AASHA first drew up the code of conduct in 2003.
-It was implemented for test purposes in various companies, such as Attock Refinery, McDonald's and Shell.
-Later, the private sector, labor unions, academia, civil society, and the government were consulted and their suggestions incorporated.
+It was implemented for test purposes in various companies, such as Attock Refinery, McDonald's, and Shell.
+Later, the private sector, labor unions, academia, civil society, and the government were consulted, and their suggestions were incorporated.
 The final version of the bill was presented to the government in March 2008 and approved by the cabinet in principle in November 2008.
 After making some changes, the cabinet formally approved it in February 2010.
 It was then tabled in the National Assembly in April and handed over to the law and women's development committees.

 The Protection Against Harassment at the Workplace Act 2009

-The bill defines sexual harassment as “any unwelcome sexual advance, request for sexual favours or other verbal or written communication or physical conduct of a sexual nature or sexually demeaning attitudes, causing interference with work performance or creating an intimidating, hostile or offensive work environment or the attempt to punish the complainant for refusal to comply to such a request or to make it a condition for employment."
+The bill defines sexual harassment as “any unwelcome sexual advance, request for sexual favours or other verbal or written communication or physical conduct of a sexual nature or sexually demeaning attitudes, causing interference with work performance or creating an intimidating, hostile, or offensive work environment or the attempt to punish the complainant for refusal to comply to such a request or to make it a condition for employment."

 Objectives

-AASHA means “hope” – a hope to root out harassment especially of women from society.
+AASHA means "hope"—a hope to root out harassment, especially of women, from society.

 It aims to raise awareness on the issue and assist the government and private sectors to create a society free of sexual harassment.
 AASHA's first initiative is directed towards taking active measures to mobilize and influence policymakers for providing protection to women at the workplace and ensuring a safe and healthy working environment.